 The prison stands today in ruin, a haunting world of crumbling cellblocks and a surprising eerie beauty.

 Toby talked about the prisoners being involved in many sports, especially baseball, football and bocce.
 Directly above is a picture of their bocce court.
-Smile

 Above is Al Capone’s Cell.
 Capone’s time in Eastern was spent in relative luxury.
 His cell on “Park Avenue” had fine furniture, oriental rugs, and a cabinet radio.